 Services provided to related parties include electricity distribution, street lighting, road projects, and water and sewage billing.
 Expenses incurred include municipal taxes and facilities rental.
 There are also leases with the Cities of Barrie, Markham, and Vaughan.
-Refer to Note 18.
-Refer to Note 15 for related party loans and borrowings.
+Refer to Note 17 for related party loans and borrowings.

 The Corporation paid dividends to shareholders during the year.
-Refer to Note 17.
+Refer to Note 19.